Election-Tech-Initiative/egvote/docs/index.md

     ![faqs](images/4faqs.jpg){align=center}
 ??? info "Give us your feedback!"
     Did you participate in ElectionGuard on Election Day?
-We want to know what you think **[Go to our online form to give us your feedback.](www.egvote.us/feedback)**
+We want to know what you think. **[Go to our online form to give us your feedback.](www.egvote.us/feedback)**

     ![survey](images/5feedback.jpg){align=center}